FluxML/Flux.jl/docs/src/training/training.md

 end
 ```

-!!! note "Implicit-style `train!`"
+!!! compat "Implicit-style `train!`"
-    This is the "explicit" method of `train!`, which takes the result of `setup` as its 4th argument.
+    This is the new "explicit" method of `train!`, which takes the result of `setup` as its 4th argument.
     The 1st argument (from the `do` block) is a function which accepts the model itself.
-    Old Flux versions provided a method of `train!` for "implicit" parameters,
+    Flux versions ≤ 0.13 provided a method of `train!` for "implicit" parameters,
     which works like this:
     ```
     train!((x,y) -> loss(model(x), y), Flux.params(model), train_set, Adam())